Note

 Group chat orchestration has distinct characteristics compared to other multi-agent patterns:

-- Centralized Coordination: Unlike handoff patterns where agents directly transfer control, group chat uses a manager to coordinate who speaks next
+- Centralized Coordination: Unlike handoff patterns where agents directly transfer control, group chat uses an orchestrator to coordinate who speaks next

 - Iterative Refinement: Agents can review and build upon each other's responses in multiple rounds

-- Flexible Speaker Selection: The manager can use various strategies (round-robin, prompt-based, custom logic) to select speakers
+- Flexible Speaker Selection: The orchestrator can use various strategies (round-robin, prompt-based, custom logic) to select speakers

 - Shared Context: All agents see the full conversation history, enabling collaborative refinement